noamraph/nix-pills/pills/03-enter-environment.md

     [...]

 Copying all those derivations to the Nix store of another machine makes you able to run `man` out of the box on that other machine.
-That\'s the base of deployment using Nix, and you can already foresee the potential when deploying software in the cloud (hint: `nix-copy-closures` and `nix-store --export`).
+That's the base of deployment using Nix, and you can already foresee the potential when deploying software in the cloud (hint: `nix-copy-closures` and `nix-store --export`).